heykassy/CLI_Blackjack/README.md

 Ace = 1 or 11 points (whichever is better for the player) Jack/Queen/King = 10 points
 2 - 10 = face value (2 = points, 3 = 3 points...)

+## :memo: License

+This project is under MIT license.

+---